m4tty-d/single-tasker/README.md

 Single Tasker
 ======

-A time managing app with the help of the pomodoro technique.
+A time management app with the help of the pomodoro technique.

 ## Motivation